How to File Taxes on Bitcoin & Cryptocurrencies

 Much like holding onto receipts, keeping a log of your Bitcoin sales is a good practice.
 Using an application like CoinTracker (outlined below) or Bitcoin.tax is a great ways to keep track of your transactions, especially if you trade often.

-If you buy Bitcoin and never sell, you have not realized any gains or losses and therefore don’t have to worry about taxes yet.
-However, if you’ve used Bitcoin to buy something or used to to purchase other coins, you may have begun to accrue taxable income.
+I recommend using CryptoTrader.Tax!
+You can’t go wrong if you use their services.
+However, if you’ve used Bitcoin to buy something or used it to purchase other coins, you may have begun to accrue taxable income.

 For each trade – partial or complete – you’ll need to have the following info: